 Maun Lake Area - Kowkash/Tashota Belt – 40km north of Nakina

-Over the last five years, Senior Field Exploration Geologist Rand Hodgson and his crews have identified a
+Over the last six years, Field Exploration Geologist Rand Hodgson and his crews have identified a

 broad regional-scale mineralized deformation zone characterized by surface-exposed fault breccias.
 This

 discovery was previously unidentified and remains virtually unexplored.
-Gold occurrences are concentrated
+Notably, gold occurrences are concentrated

 in an area of approximately 200m x 200m.